This section will be available this Autumn.

 jean degottex

-Jean Degottex (Sathonay-Camp 1918-1988 Paris) Gidayu III, 1961 Oil on heavyweight paper mounted on canvas 120 x 80 cm Certificate of authenticity issued in 2021 Provenance: private collection Literature: Degottex, Jean Frémon, Editions du regard, 1986, p.
+Jean Degottex (Sathonay-Camp 1918-1988 Paris) Gidayu III, 1961 Oil on cardboard mounted on canvas 120 x 80 cm Signed and dated lower right Signed, dated and titled at the back Certificate of authenticity issued in 2021 Provenance: private collection Literature: Degottex, Jean Frémon, Editions du regard, 1986, p.
 282 © Bertrand Michau.
 Courtesy Galerie Berthet-Aittouarès

 Galerie Lowet de Wotrenge